-What is NOT available for retail walk ins is the samples we have in back, access to our fabric resource room, and the things we use every day for our design clients.
+What is NOT available for retail walk ins is the samples we have upstairs, access to our fabric resource room, and the things we use every day for our design clients.
 This is for several reasons but primarily because these are items we use for our clients who are paying us for our expertise and putting things together and this includes samples and fabrics that are not readily available otherwise.
 Ok, so maybe we want to keep some of these “ideas” for our design folks to have unique offerings.

 This is not how we work.
 Anything on the retail floor is open for retail clients as is our very skilled showroom manager.
 But this person was insistent over a period of time that she wanted access to our back room design samples.
 No amount of tactfully explaining how we worked or trying to work out an equitable solution ( without compromising how we work) was getting through to this individual.

 That you have the “right” to access the “back of the house” so to speak because I have a retail showroom?
 Or is it sites like Houzz? (where I currently have over 200 questions waiting to be answered.)
 People seem to think designers should answer all these questions for free!
 That we have an “obligation” to tell them every single details when all we are really doing is sharing project photos for inspiration.
 Which is really A LOT if you ask me!
 If you want to know all the info, then please, feel free to hire me!

 From both sides….as a DIY person or homeowner as well as a professional.
 Share your thoughts!